Kids charity feeding 1500 more hungry students in Bay of Plenty schools

-A kids charity is feeding 1500 more hungry students in Bay of Plenty schools as food prices soar amid the cost of living crisis.
+A charity for kids is feeding 1500 more hungry students in Bay of Plenty schools as food prices soar amid the cost of living crisis.

 Schools are providing breakfast and morning tea for their students to help parents "make ends meet" and to complement the Government's lunches in schools programme.